-A huge collaboration between BCN3D Technologies, Victor Ochoa, Undo and AsorCAD has resulted in the printing of a seven metre tall sculpture for an opera show stage.
+A huge collaboration between BCN3D Technologies, Victor Ochoa, Undo and AsorCAD has resulted in the printing of a seven metre tall, 3d printed art sculpture for an opera show stage.

 From an original sculpture by Victor Ochoa, an enormous piece of almost two and a half tons has been created by us here at BCN3D Technologies with Undo and AsorCAD.
-After seven months of designing and printing, it has been used as a centerpiece for opera performances in Montreal.
+After seven months of designing and printing, the 3d printed art sculpture has been used as a centerpiece for opera performances in Montreal.

 Specialists in 3D printing and distributors of BCN3D+ printers, Undo has been leading the project.
 AsorCAD is a company specializing in 3D digitization, reverse engineering and the processing of 3D points clouds, and has been collaborating closely with Undo for ten years.